vladpalos/PrimaLuce/README.md

 ## Requirements
  1. ADB - Android Debug Bridge (from android SDK)
- 2. Codesourcery ARM Toolchain (or the toolchain from Android)
+ 2. Codesourcery ARM Toolchain (or the toolchain from Android SDK)

 ## Run
  1. Install adb and run it with `emulator -avd GalaxyS`.